FuelLabs/sway-libs/.docs/book/src/documentation/libraries/access_security/reentrancy/index.md

 # Reentrancy Guard Library

 The Reentrancy Guard Library provides an API to check for and disallow reentrancy on a contract.
-A reentrancy attack happens when a function is externally invoked during its execution, allowing it to be run multiple times in a single transaction
+A reentrancy attack happens when a function is externally invoked during its execution, allowing it to be run multiple times in a single transaction.

+The reentrancy check is used to check if a contract ID has been called more than once in the current call stack.

+A reentrancy, or "recursive call" attack can cause some functions to behave in unexpected ways.
+This can be prevented by asserting a contract has not yet been called in the current transaction.
+An example can be found [here](https://swcregistry.io/docs/SWC-107).

+For implementation details on the Reentrancy Guard Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/reentrancy/index.html).

 # Known Issues